 LMS Locker Room or HS Library Conference Rooms

-* These dates require family participation.
-All other dates are embedded in the school day.
+All appointments are embedded in the school day.
 (Please note that times and dates are subject to change.)

 HS Schedule Shifts and Testing

 There are a few weeks when the HS schedule shifts.
 You do not need to anything.
 We will shift the testing schedule for students automatically.